Module Catalogue 2025/26

 Intended Knowledge Outcomes

-By the end of the module, students will have acquired knowledge of a range of theories and perspectives on the politics of globalization, poverty, and development.
+By the end of the module, students will have acquired knowledge of a range of theories and perspectives on the politics and political economy of Development and the Environment.
 Students will have an understanding of the relation of these subjects to global justice, global ethics, and global politics.

 Intended Skill Outcomes